benui-dev/notgdc-site/README.md

 #### Done

+* [x] Make big juicy "none yet" text for when there are no submissions yet
+* [x] Make big juicy buttons for "get involved" listing Discord, Twitter and Mastodon
 * [x] Hide "Read submissions" if there are no submissions yet
 * [x] Fix deselecting last selected tag still showing "tag=blah" in the URL
 * [x] Download new fonts, store local